-Place-based Learning

-In this advanced program, teachers reflect on their practice and deepen their capacity to apply principles of experiential learning.
-Teachers work as a professional community to develop and offer feedback on curriculum designs that draw on the unique resources of each participant's community.
+Effective Outdoor Learning Sustainable Schoolyards Place-based Learning This program consists of a In this advanced program, In this advanced program, summer workshop, school year teachers develop plans to guide teachers reflect on their practice expectations, class visits to students as they create and and deepen their capacity to apply Litzsinger Road Ecology Center, maintain a schoolyard natural principles of experiential learning. and a staff mentor.
+In this entryhabitat while addressing learning Teachers work as a professional level program, teachers are standards across the curriculum. community to develop and offer introduced to techniques for using feedback on curriculum designs the schoolyard and community as that draw on the unique resources a rich learning environment. of each participant's community.